kstenerud/concise-encoding/cbe-specification.md

 ### Comment

-Comments are string metadata that may accompany a document.
-A comment contains the UTF-8 representation of a string WITHOUT a byte order mark (BOM).
+Comments are string metadata that may be placed inside a document.
+While they may be placed anywhere an object may be placed, they are semantically ignored by the parser (they do not constitute values).
+For example, the sequence [(list) (int8 value 1) (comment "this is a comment") (int8 value 2) (end)] semantically resolves to a list containing the values 1 and 2, with the user possibly being informed of the comment's occurrence (at the decoder's discretion).

 A decoder is free to discard or preserve comments.

-Comments must only contain printable characters, and valid UTF-8 whitespace characters that do not induce a line change (u+000a, u+000b, u+000c, u+000d, etc are not allowed).
 The length field contains the byte length (length in octets), NOT the character length.

     [92] [Length] [Octet 0] ...
 [Octet (Length-1)]

+#### Character Restrictions

+The following characters are disallowed:

+ * Control characters (Unicode 0000-001f, 007f-009f) EXCEPT for TAB (u+0009), which is allowed
+ * Line breaking characters (such as u+2028, u+2029)
+ * Byte order mark

+The following characters are allowed if they don't also appear in the disallowed list:

+ * UTF-8 printable characters
+ * UTF-8 whitespace characters

 Example: